MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-object.md

 - Adding to request pages
 - Modifying columns
 - Modifying the report layout to reflect the new fields that are added with an extension
-- Changing the layout of an existing report by adding a custom report layout to the extension
+- Changing the layout of an existing report to add a custom report layout to the extension

 For a report to be extended, the `Extensible` property must be set to `true`.
-This is the default value, which means that reports can by default be extended, unless they have the `Extensible` property explicitly set to `false`.
+This is the default value, which means that reports by default can be extended, unless they explicitly have the `Extensible` property set to `false`.
 For more information, see [Extensible Property](properties/devenv-extensible-property.md).

 > [!NOTE]
 > Extension objects can have a name with a maximum length of 30 characters.